Google AI ethics co-lead Timnit Gebru says she was fired over an email

 “She was terminated for what we all aspire to do and be,” Petty said.

-Mia Shah-Dand, who organized the conference, called Gebru’s dismissal a reflection of toxic culture in tech and a sign that women, particularly Black women, need support.
+Mia Shah-Dand, who organized the conference and previously worked at Google, called Gebru’s dismissal a reflection of toxic culture in tech and a sign that women, particularly Black women, need support.

 I thought this was a joke because it seemed ridiculous that anyone would fire @timnitGebru given her expertise, her skills, her influence.
 This is one of the many times when I think there is just no hope for the tech industry. https://t.co/2Px7nkObke